segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/events.md

   ```
  - From the admin panel interface, based on other events and the content of the object `digitalData`

->For more details on working with events, see inside the section "analyst":[Events](/for-analyst/events)
+>For more details on working with events, see inside the section "analyst": [Events](/for-analyst/events)